alxbl/segfault/source/_posts/anatomy-of-a-modern-spa-part-i.md

   - Express
   - Node
   - Tutorial
+date: 2018-02-20 21:33:43
 ---

-The modern web can be very painful to approach with the seemingly endless number of technologies and approaches to solving the same problem.
-This series aims to take a technical yet approachable dive into one possible implementation of the end-to-end stack that makes up a modern SPA.
+The modern web can be very painful to approach with the seemingly endless number of technologies and frameworks for solving the same problem.
+This series aims to take a technical yet beginner-friendly dive into one possible implementation of the end-to-end stack that makes up a modern SPA.
 The series assumes at least some basic understanding of web development.
 More specifically, this tutorial will not teach you how to program, and you should be comfortable with at least the basics of Javascript, HTML, and CSS.
 While the code examples should be fairly self-explanatory, the tutorial will not take you through them line-by-line.

 We will build a simple budgeting and financial goal application that uses Vue.js for the Frontend (code that runs in your browser), Express.js for the backend